Edgefield Historic District (Nashville, Tennessee)

 Edgefield Historic District is a historic neighborhood in East Nashville, Tennessee.
-It was listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) in 1977.
+It was listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) on July 13, 1977.

 History

 The area started in the early 1800s as a rural Nashville neighborhood.
 Many wealthy people and professionals from Nashville built estates in Edgefield.
 The outlaw Jesse James lived in Edgefield and his address was 712 Fatherland Street.
 In 1869 Edgefield became a city, and in 1880, it was annexed by the city of Nashville.
 The city of Edgefield originally earned its name from Governor Neill S. Brown: he named it for the plains along the river.

 Architecture

 Buildings in the district were constructed from 1850 to 1874 and 1900–1924.
-They feature a variety of architectural styles including: Italianate architecture, Stick architecture, Eastlake architecture and Queen Anne style architecture.
+They feature a variety of architectural styles including Italianate architecture, Stick architecture, Eastlake architecture and Queen Anne style architecture.

-NRHP

-The District was added to the National Register of Historic Places listings in Davidson County, Tennessee on July 13, 1977.